-What is the voting requirement to approve and ratify the amendments to the 2012 Long-Term Incentive Plan (Proposal 2)?
+What is the voting requirement to approve the amendment to the 2012 Long-Term Incentive Plan (Proposal 2)?

-The affirmative vote of a majority of the shares present or represented by proxy and entitled to vote at the Annual Meeting is necessary to approve and ratify the amendments to the 2012 Long-Term Incentive Plan.
+The affirmative vote of a majority of the shares present or represented by proxy and entitled to vote on this proposal at the Annual Meeting is necessary to approve the amendment to the 2012 Long-Term Incentive Plan.
 Abstentions will be counted toward a quorum and have the effect of negative votes with respect to this proposal.
-In the event that a broker indicates on a proxy that it does not have discretionary authority to vote certain shares on a particular matter, such broker non-votes will also be counted toward a quorum and will have the same effect as negative votes.
+Your broker or other nominee does not have discretionary authority to vote your shares on the proposal, so any shares you hold in street name will not be cast if your broker, bank, trust or other nominee does not receive voting instructions from you.
+Therefore, broker non-votes will not be counted "FOR," "AGAINST" or "ABSTAIN."
 All votes will be tabulated by the inspector of election appointed for the Annual Meeting, who will tabulate affirmative votes, negative votes, abstentions and broker non-votes.